ErpNetDocs/tech/modules/logistics/inventory/inventory-control/reconcile.md

 ### Zero count

-In case you've made a mistake and want to start counting from scratch, type in "0*" followed by the affected product code.
+You can enter a Zero quantity for the products that are missing from the store.
+Type in "0*" and press Enter followed by the affected product code.

-If previously available product quantities are now non-existent, make sure to count them (or their lots) with zeroes.

 Each zero count is interpreted as the product or lot having "0 pcs" in the final reconciliation document.

 ![Reconcile](pictures/count_zero_reconcile.png)

-## Generate a reconciliation document
+## Create a reconciliation document

 Once you're done scanning the product quantities, you can go back to the **Counted** tab to see if you've made any mistakes.